 \subsection{Statistical Approaches}

-Stuttering identification, an interdisciplinary research problem in which a myriad number of research work (in-terms of acoustic feature extraction and classification methods) are currently going on with a focus on developing automatic tools for its detection and identification.
-Most of the existing work detect and identify stuttering either by language models~\cite{Zayats+2016, chen} or by ASR systems~\cite{Alharbi2018, ALHARBI2020101052}, which first converts the audio signals into its corresponding textual form, and then by the application of language models, detects or identifies stuttering.
-This section provides in detail the comprehensive review of the various acoustic based feature extraction and machine learning stuttering identification techniques, that have been used in the literature. \paragraph{Acoustic Features:} In case of developing any speech recognition or stuttering identification system, representative feature extraction and selection is extremely an important task that affects the system performance.
-The first common step in speech processing domain is the feature extraction.
-With the help of various signal processing techniques, we aim to extract the features that compactly represents the speech signal and approximates the human auditory system's response \cite{huang2001spoken}.
+Stuttering identification is an interdisciplinary research problem in which a myriad number of research works (in terms of acoustic feature extraction and classification methods) are currently going on with a focus on developing automatic tools for its detection and identification.
+Most of the existing work detects and identifies stuttering either by language models~\cite{Zayats2016, chen} or by ASR systems~\cite{Alharbi2018, ALHARBI2020101052}, which first converts the audio signals into their corresponding textual form, and then by the application of language models, detects or identifies stuttering.
+This section provides in detail a comprehensive review of the various acoustic-based feature extraction and machine learning stuttering identification techniques, that have been used in the literature. \paragraph{Acoustic Features:} In the case of developing any speech recognition or stuttering identification system, representative feature extraction and selection is extremely an important task that affects the system performance.
+The first common step in the speech processing domain is feature extraction.
+With the help of various signal processing techniques, we aim to extract the features that compactly represent the speech signal and approximate the human auditory system's response \cite{huang2001spoken}.